-As of this writing (and my intention is to keep this updated), there are five different models of SIRT pistols.
-Four of those five are intended to closely imitate a specific make/model of firearm.
-Those four firearms are a Glock 17 (Gen 1-4), Glock 17 (Gen 5), Glock 19 (Gen 5), Full-Size Smith and Wesson M&P, Sig Sauer P320, and Sig Sauer P320 Carry.
+As of this writing (and my intention is to keep this updated), there are seven different models of SIRT pistols.
+Six of those five are intended to closely imitate a specific make/model of firearm.
+Those six firearms are a Glock 17 (Gen 1-4), Glock 17 (Gen 5), Glock 19 (Gen 5), Full-Size Smith and Wesson M&P, Sig Sauer P320, and Sig Sauer P320 Carry.

-The fifth is the SIRT “Pocket Pistol” which isn't designed to imitate any specific make or model but more generally be similar to popular single stack micro-compact guns.
+The seventh is the SIRT “Pocket Pistol” which isn't designed to imitate any specific make or model but more generally be similar to popular single stack micro-compact guns.

 So, as you can see from the above graphic, if your primary firearm is a Glock 19/17, an S&W M&P, or a P320, this decision is going to be really easy.
 Everyone else is going to need more information.

 The Pocket Pistol is the only model NOT designed to imitate a specific firearm.
 The SIRT Pocket pistol is shipped with EITHER a flush magazine plate or an extended magazine plate.
 You choose which you want at checkout.
 Unique to the Pocket Pistol, compared to other models, it does NOT have a removable magazine.

 In the next graphic, you can see the SIRT Pocket Pistol's dimensions and shape shown with both magazine plates.
 This graphic can be downloaded as a PDF by clicking here.
 If you print it on regular 8.5×11 paper it should print to the correct dimensions.
 Then you can lay your handgun on top to compare.